zx80/flask-simple-auth/README.md

 ### `basic` Authentication

-HTTP Basic password authentication.
+HTTP Basic password authentication, which rely on the `Authorization` HTTP header in the request.

-See also Password Authentication below for how the password is retrieved.
+See also Password Authentication below for how the password is retrieved and checked.

 ### `param` Authentication

 HTTP parameter or JSON password authentication.
+User name and password are passed as request parameters.

 The following configuration directives are available: